tomchequer/qrfy/README.md

 # qrfy
-A simple web app built in python/flask which should help people qrfy their urls and images.
+A simple web app built in python/flask which should help people qrfy their urls or any other data.